The Art of Letting Go

 The pandemic slowed life for some but for our sisters, it led to them working harder than ever to help support the Albany community.

 Since 1997, the Sisters of St. Joseph of Carondelet have adopted environmental sustainability as a focus that influences both big and small decisions.
-This report captures some of the significant achievements of our congregation in our journey to environmental sustainability.
+This report… Read More »An Overview of Sustainability Practices across the Congregation

 The Sisters of St. Joseph of Carondelet are a congregation of Catholic sisters.
 We, and those who share our charism and mission, are motivated in all things by our profound love of God and our dear neighbors.
 We seek to build communities and bridge divides between people.
 Since our first sisters gathered in 1650, our members have been called to “do all things of which women are capable.”
 The first sisters of our congregation arrived in St. Louis, Missouri in 1836, and we now have additional locations in St. Paul, Albany, Los Angeles, Hawaii, Japan and Peru.
 Today, we commit to respond boldly to injustice and dare to be prophetic.